Jason Isaacs: 2010s

-It was announced in March 2017 that Isaacs would play the role of Captain Gabriel Lorca in the new CBS All Access (or Paramount+) series Star Trek: Discovery.
+It was announced in March 2017 that Isaacs would play Captain Gabriel Lorca in the CBS All Access (or Paramount+) series Star Trek: Discovery.
 The series premiered on 24 September 2017.
 Isaacs made his first appearance as Lorca on 1 October 2017 in the third episode, "Context Is for Kings".
 Lorca was exposed as his 'mirror universe' self in episode 13, "What's Past Is Prologue", in which the character was killed.
 In January 2019, showrunner Alex Kurtzman teased the possible return of Isaacs as 'Prime universe' Lorca at some point beyond season two.
-Isaacs also voices the character for the 2019 role-playing game Star Trek Online: Rise of Discovery.
+Isaacs also voices the character in the 2019 role-playing game Star Trek Online: Rise of Discovery.

 In September 2017, Isaacs played Field Marshal Georgy Zhukov in The Death of Stalin, a political satire and dark comedy film directed by Armando Iannucci.
-The film depicts the internal social and political power struggle among the Council of Ministers following the death of Soviet leader Joseph Stalin in 1953.
+The film depicts the internal social and political power struggle among the Council of Ministers after the death of Soviet leader Joseph Stalin in 1953.
 Isaacs starred alongside Steve Buscemi, Simon Russell Beale, Jeffrey Tambor, Andrea Riseborough, and Michael Palin.
 The film was a controversial yet critical success and Isaacs's performance earned him critical praise.
-For his performance he earned a Evening Standard British Film Awards nomination for Best Supporting Actor losing to his co-star Simon Russell Beale.
+For his performance he earned an Evening Standard British Film Awards nomination for Best Supporting Actor losing to his co-star Simon Russell Beale.

 Isaacs also played the role of Dan in the 2018 psychological thriller, Look Away, starring Mira Sorvino and India Eisley.
-He also played the roles of Vasili in the action thriller Hotel Mumbai and Mark Asprey in the mystery thriller London Fields respectively.
-Throughout 2018 and 2019, Isaacs also voiced various characters such as the Slenderman, Alliser Thorne, Slinky and Jack the Donkey in the stop motion sketch comedy TV series Robot Chicken.
-In 2019, Isaacs provided the voice of Skekso, the Emperor in The Dark Crystal: Age of Resistance and in 2020, voiced Dick Dastardly in the Scooby-Doo film Scoob!.
+He also played Vasili in the action thriller Hotel Mumbai and Mark Asprey in the mystery thriller London Fields.
+Throughout 2018 and 2019, Isaacs voiced various characters such as the Slenderman, Alliser Thorne, Slinky and Jack the Donkey in the stop motion sketch comedy TV series Robot Chicken.
+In 2019, Isaacs provided the voice of skekSo, the Emperor in The Dark Crystal: Age of Resistance.

-In November 2019, it was announced that Isaacs will appear beside Jim Broadbent in the film The Dead Spit of Kelly.
+In November 2019, it was announced that Isaacs would appear beside Jim Broadbent in the film The Dead Spit of Kelly.